Monira Al Qadiri. Foto: Miro Kuzmanovic

 Monira Al Qadiri, portræt.
 Foto: Miro Kuzmanovic

-Monira Al Qadiri's artworks have been exhibited at prominent institutions worldwide, establishing her as an important voice in the art world.
-You can experience her first solo exhibition in Scandinavia at ARKEN from November 13, 2025 – April 6, 2026.
+Monira Al Qadiri is an internationally recognised artist.
+Her artworks have been exhibited at prominent institutions worldwide.
+You can experience her first solo exhibition in Denmark at ARKEN from November 13, 2025 – April 6, 2026.
+Find out more about the exhibition here.

 References